 The latter option works wonders and is certainly a worthy rival to Facebook Live and Periscope.
 Instead of sharing pre-shot or -recorded Snaps, simply tap the recorder icon on the main Snapchat screen, and you can go live with friends in no time at all.

-Live-streaming is definitely a top marketing activity that isn’t going away anytime soon (just look at the latest data that proves its effectiveness), so it’s best to adopt this tactic today before you fall (possibly further) behind other agents … like those working in your market.
+Live-streaming is definitely a top marketing activity that isn’t going away anytime soon, so it’s best to adopt this tactic today before you fall (possibly further) behind other agents … like those working in your market.

 Short life spans abound for shares